Tip #901: A Predictive Level 1 Evaluation

 “The real goal of classroom assessment is to improve student performance, not merely audit it.”
 David Sousa and Carol Ann Tomlinson

-Kirkpatrick’s Level 1 evaluation has often been characterized as the “feel good” evaluation since it measures participant satisfaction with a training program.
+Kirkpatrick’s Level 1 evaluation has often been characterized as the “feel good” evaluation.
+This is because it measures participant satisfaction with a training program.
 Unfortunately, it is the most used, most subjective, and least useful gauge of a program’s effectiveness.

 Ken Phillips suggests that incorporating predictive questions is a way to gain greater value from Level 1 evaluations.
 Although the predictive data collected can’t provide proof that certain outcomes will occur, he believes it will forecast likely results.